The investing world is a widely misunderstood one.

-So, the biggest investment risk is losing your money, permanently.
+So, the most significant investment risk is losing your money permanently.

-But if you know what you are doing by performing your own investment research, the permanent loss of capital can be minimised.
+But the permanent loss of capital can be minimised if you know what you are doing by performing your own investment research.

 Myth #2: Investing Is Only for the Rich